 In a very few cases, children become very unwell when they stop or reduce the amount of any steroid medicine they are taking, including fludrocortisone (in high doses).
 If you are at all worried about this, contact your doctor.

-- If your doctor wants to stop fludrocortisone, they will reduce the dose gradually before stoppng it completely.
+If your doctor wants to stop fludrocortisone, they will reduce the dose gradually before stopping it completely.
 Make sure you follow your doctor’s instructions.

 General advice about medicines

 - Try to give medicines at about the same times each day, to help you remember.

 - If you are not sure a medicine is working, contact your doctor but continue to give the medicine as usual in the meantime.
 Do not give extra doses, as you may do harm.